Food Recovery Programs

 Farmers Market Recovery

 At weekly farmers markets across Los Angeles and Ventura counties, Food Forward’s volunteers collect donations of surplus fruits and vegetables from market vendors.
 The Farmers Market Recovery program prevents this quality produce from being wasted, and provides a solution to farmers who have unsold produce and want to help fight hunger.
-A single market can yield over 2,000 pounds of beautiful and seasonal produce that is usually organic.
+A single market can yield over 2,000 pounds of beautiful and seasonal produce that in many cases is organic.
 The Farmers Market Recovery program provides a reliable source of high-quality fruits and vegetables for hunger relief organizations to prepare meals with or distribute directly to clients.
 This program also provides opportunities for volunteers to prevent food waste, help feed their neighbors, and learn more about their local food system.

 How it works